-9.4.3 Recommended Settings for Karmin2 Stereo Camera
+9.4.3 Recommended Settings for Karmin2/Karmin3 Stereo Camera

-When using the Karmin2 stereo camera by Nerian Vision Technologies, the camera is automatically configured with the recommended settings for stereo vision.
-However, the trigger settings need to be configured manually according to your trigger source.
-When connecting the camera to SceneScan's trigger port, please select Line 1 as trigger source for trigger signal 0, and Line 2 as source for trigger signal 1.
-The trigger polarity is rising edge.
+When using the Karmin2 or Karmin3 stereo camera by Nerian, the camera is automatically configured with the recommended settings for stereo vision.
+However, the trigger settings might need to be configured manually according to your trigger source.
+When connecting the camera to SceneScan's trigger port, please select either $Trigger\ \theta$ or $Trigger\ 1$, depending on your configured trigger source.
+The trigger polarity is $rising\ edge$.